dollaransh17/Artha_Guide_Code_Red_with_Rag_VectorDB/LOAN_ADVISOR_README.md

 | PaySense | ₹2L | 16% | 24 hours |
 | KreditBee | ₹1L | 18% | 30 min |

+“For gig workers, this is life-changing — they used to go lender to lender blindly.
+Now they get instant transparency and safer borrowing decisions, all on one screen.”

 ---

 ### 5️⃣ **Business Model & WhatsApp Bot** 📈